bullhorn/rest-api-docs/source/includes/entityref/paybill/_customerrequiredfieldconfigurationversion.md

 # Pay and Bill - CustomerRequiredFieldConfigurationVersion

-An entity that represents the version entity for the CRF(Customer Required Fields) EDE.
+An entity that represents the version entity for the Customer Required Field (CRF) Effective Dated Entity (EDE).

 CRUD Access - READ